nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 A valid input would be `add n/eggplant s/fairprice q/500 l/vegetable section lq/100`.

-But we make a mistake and instead entered `ad n/eggplant sn/fairprice q/500 l/vegetable section lq/100`
+But you make a mistake and instead entered `ad n/eggplant sn/fairprice q/500 l/vegetable section lq/100`

 **Before input:**